House votes to overturn Biden administration water regulation

 A spokesperson for Sen. Joe Manchin (D-W.Va.) told The Hill earlier this week that the senator would ultimately vote with Republicans to get rid of the Biden regulation.
 Fellow swing vote Sen. Jon Tester (D-Mont.) told The Hill on Wednesday that he was undecided.
 Both are among the most vulnerable Democrats up for reelection in 2024.

 Complicating things more for Democrats, Sens.
-John Fetterman (D-Pa.) and Dianne Feinstein (D-Calif.) are out for medical reasons.
+John Fetterman (Pa.) and Dianne Feinstein (Calif.) are out for medical reasons.

 However, the White House has already said Biden would veto the measure if it makes it to his desk.